ILIAS-eLearning/ILIAS/Services/UIComponent/ROADMAP.md

 ### Checklist (ilChecklistGUI)

+- Should be easy to remove with ILIAS 7 setup refactorings.

 **Usages**

 - setup: Checklist in setup, seems to be obsolete/dead code. -> RK

 ### Glyph (ilGlyphGUI)

+- Missing in KS: Filter, Drag
+- Other usages should be replaced by KS glyphs.

 **Usages**